jbleuzen/Pico-Private/README.md

 Once logged in, the user will be able to browse your website normally.

 Users and passwords are stored in `pico_private_conf.php` and you can add as many users you want.
-Passwords must be a SHA1 string.
+Passwords must be a SHA1 or bcrypt string.

 ## Keep some part private